Titan (submersible): Reactions, investigations and documentaries

 The implosion became widely discussed on social media as the story developed, and inspired grimly humorous Internet memes that ridiculed the submersible's deficient construction, OceanGate's perceived poor safety record, and the individuals who died.
 The memes were criticized as insensitive, with David Pogue regarding such media as "inappropriate and a little bit sick".
+Social media drew attention to the 1898 novella Futility, or The Wreck of the Titan, which also centered on the loss of a water vessel named the Titan, and was said to have predicted the Titanics sinking at the time.
 James Cameron, who directed the 1997 movie Titanic, visited the Titanic wreck 33 times, and piloted Deepsea Challenger to the bottom of the Mariana Trench, said he was "struck by the similarity" between the submersible's implosion and the events that resulted in the Titanic disaster.
 He noted that both disasters seemed preventable, and were caused indirectly by someone deliberately ignoring safety warnings from others.
 Cameron criticized the choice of carbon-fibre composite construction of the pressure vessel, saying it has "no strength in compression" when subject to the immense pressures at depth.
 Cameron said that pressure hulls should be made out of contiguous materials such as steel, titanium, ceramic, or acrylic, and that the wound carbon fibre of Titans hull had seemed like a bad idea to him from the beginning.
 He stated that it was long known that composite hulls were vulnerable to microscopic water ingress, delamination, and progressive failure over time.
 He also criticized Rush's real-time monitoring of the hull as an inadequate solution that would do little to prevent an implosion.
 Cameron expressed regret for not being more outspoken about these concerns before the accident, and criticized what he termed "false hopes" being presented to the victims' families; he and his colleagues realized early on that for communication and tracking (the latter housed in a separate pressure vessel, with its own battery) to be lost simultaneously, the cause was almost certainly a catastrophic implosion.